CommandPost/FCPCafe/docs/README.md

 ---

+**Recall Toolbox** is now available for early beta testing on [TestFlight](https://recalltoolbox.io).

+Recall Toolbox is a Final Cut Pro Workflow Extension that acts as a Shared Pasteboard.

+Anything that you can copy and paste in Final Cut Pro, Recall Toolbox can store.

+---

 Chris at [LateNite](https://latenitefilms.com/technology/) has decided to put the Final Cut Pro & DaVinci Resolve Communities literally head-to-head by introducing [Resolve Cafe](https://resolve.cafe).
 Let's see which community is more proactive in sharing awesome content!

 ---